hachibu/exploring-javascript-tagged-template-strings/src/transcript.md

 for this talk.

 A torus and a doughnut are sitting next to each other in a bar.
-The torus says to the doughnut, "Excuse me, I couldn't help but notice that you have a very solid body."
-And the doughnut replies, "Why thank you, I toroidally agree."
+The torus says to the doughnut, "Excuse me, I've been waffling over whether or not to approach you, but I couldn't help but notice that you have a very solid body."
+And the doughnut says, "Why thank you, I toroidally agree."

 Hello, my name is Raymond Sohn and I'm currently an engineer at Wootric which is a platform for gathering and analyzing customer feedback.
 Tonight, we'll be